-- Agencies not divulging the child’s background information in its entirety so that the prospective adoptive parents can make a fully-informed decision to either proceed with the adoption or to hold out for a better match.
+- Agencies may not divulge the child’s background information in its entirety so that the prospective adoptive parents can make a fully-informed decision to either proceed with the adoption or to hold out for a better match.

-- An adoption agency overcharging for the adoption process, collecting funds for services that were never performed.
+- An adoption agency overcharges for the adoption process, collecting funds for services that were never performed.

 Birth Mother Adoption Scams